desmap/ale-sensible/README.md

 ```
 Plug 'desmap/ale-sensible'
 ```
-in your Neovim config and before the ALE plugin.
+in your Neovim config before the ALE plugin.
 So you should end up with...
 ```
 Plug 'desmap/ale-sensible'
 Plug 'w0rp/ale'